sourcehut-mirrors/chawan/doc/protocols.md

 ## Internal schemes: cgi-bin:, stream:, cache:, data:

-Four internal protocols exist: `cgi-bin:`, `stream:`, `cache:` and `data:`.
+Five internal protocols exist: `cgi-bin:`, `stream:`, `cache:`, `data:` and `about:`.
 These are the basic building blocks for the implementation of every protocol mentioned above; for this reason, these can *not* be replaced, and are implemented in the main browser binary.

 `cgi-bin:` executes a local CGI script.
 This scheme is used for the actual implementation of the non-internal protocols mentioned above.
 Local CGI scripts can also be used to implement wrappers of other programs inside Chawan (e.g. dictionaries).

-`stream:` is used for reading in streams returned by external programs or passed to Chawan via standard input.
+`stream:` is used for streams returned by external programs.
 It differs from `cgi-bin:` in that it does not cooperate with the external process, and that the loader does not keep track of where the stream originally comes from.
 Therefore it is suitable for reading in the output of mailcap entries, or for turning stdin into a URL.

-Since Chawan does not keep track of the origin of `stream:` URLs, it is not possible to reload them.
-(For that matter, reloading stdin does not make much sense anyway.)
-To support rewinding and "view source", the output of `stream:`'s is stored in a temporary file until the buffer is discarded.
+It is not possible to reload `stream:` URLs.
+To support rewinding and "view source", the output of `stream:`'s is stored in a cache file until the buffer is discarded.

 `cache:` is not something an end user would normally see; it's used for rewinding or re-interpreting streams already downloaded.

-Note that this is not a real cache; files are deterministically loaded from the "cache" upon certain actions, and from the network upon others, but neither is used as a fallback to the other.
+Caching works differently than in most other browsers; files are deterministically loaded from the cache upon certain actions, and from the network upon others, but neither is used as a fallback to the other.

 `data:` decodes a data URL as defined in RFC 2397.
 This used to be a CGI module, but has been moved back into the loader process because these URLs can get so long that they no longer fit into the environment.

+`about:` is inside the loader to allow for an implementation of the download list panel.
+It should be turned into a CGI module once the loader gets RPC capabilities.

+The following about pages are available: `about:chawan`, `about:blank`, `about:license`, `about:download`.

 ## Custom protocols